humzak711/humzak711/README.md

 **Purple Team**

-***Everything here is for educational and research purposes only and should only be taken as a resource to learn programming and cybersecurity, I do not condone any misuse of any of my repositories whatsoever***
+***Everything here is for educational and research purposes only and should only be taken as a resource to learn about programming and cybersecurity, I do not condone any misuse of any of my repositories whatsoever***

 Technologies I use:<br>